 Wanting to know when you can you file taxes?
-The IRS recently announced that the first day taxpayers will be able to file their 2017 taxes will be approximately January 16, 2018.
+The IRS recently announced that the first day taxpayers will be able to file their 2017 taxes will be January 29, 2018.

 This announcement also came with a recommendation – You should file your taxes as early as you can to avoid delays when waiting for your tax refund.
 With an estimated 153 million tax returns expected to be filed, 80% of which will be submitted through online tax software, it’s always better to start as soon as possible and avoid any system downtime or painful delays.